SixArm/sixarm-macos-setup/README.md

-# macOS Setup Notes
+# SixArm Mac Setup

-How to set up a new Mac computer that is running macOS?
+How to set up a new Mac computer?
 These notes show how our teams do it.

-* These notes start with the basics that are good for everyone.
+* These notes start with the basics, suitable for everyone.

+* These notes continue with more advanced information, suitable for people who are developers and programmers.

 * We use Apple macOS 10.12 a.k.a.
 Sierra.
 We expect most of these notes will work on many versions of macOS.